jElhamm/Programs-Practical/Drawing 3D Shapes/README.md

 ### Cone
 ![Cone](./cone.png)

-A cone is a three-dimensional geometric shape that tapers smoothly from a flat base to a point called the apex or vertex.
+A Cone is a three-dimensional geometric shape that tapers smoothly from a flat base to a point called the apex or vertex.
 It has one curved surface and a circular base.

 ### Cube
 ![Cube](./cube.png)

-A cube is a three-dimensional geometric shape with six square faces of equal size.
+A Cube is a three-dimensional geometric shape with six square faces of equal size.
 All angles in a cube are right angles, and all edges have the same length.

 ### Cuboid
 ![Cuboid](./cuboid.png)

-A cuboid, also known as a rectangular prism, is a three-dimensional geometric shape with six rectangular faces.
+A Cuboid, also known as a rectangular prism, is a three-dimensional geometric shape with six rectangular faces.
 It has opposite faces that are congruent and parallel.

 ### Cylinder
 ![Cylinder](./cylinder.png)

-A cylinder is a three-dimensional geometric shape with two parallel circular bases connected by a curved surface.
+A Cylinder is a three-dimensional geometric shape with two parallel circular bases connected by a curved surface.
 It has a constant radius and height.

 ### Frustum
 ![Frustum](./frustum.png)

-A frustum is a three-dimensional geometric shape that resembles a cone with its top portion cut off.
+A Frustum is a three-dimensional geometric shape that resembles a cone with its top portion cut off.
 It has two parallel circular bases of different sizes connected by a curved surface.

 ### Sphere
 ![Sphere](./sphere.png)

-A sphere is a three-dimensional geometric shape that is perfectly round in shape.
+A Sphere is a three-dimensional geometric shape that is perfectly round in shape.
 It has all points on its surface equidistant from its center.

 ## How to Run